 Giving the region access to clean water is essential for health.
-MFM has drilled 26 clean water wells, 12 within the last 3 years.
+MFM has drilled 28 clean water wells, 6 within the last year.
+The combined population of these 28 villages that now have clean water wells is 26,098 people.
 Nine wells are solar powered mini-water distribution systems with 4 or 5 faucets points in each village.
 MFM has trained village water committees to provide for maintenance and repair of repair of these wells.

 Clean Water Wells